 - Storage in clean jars and let cool.
 Use cold and keep refrigerated.

-- If you want to use it to cover a cake mix the cold egg yolk curd with almond flour until you have a paste easy to spread.
+- If you want to use it to cover a cake, mix the cold egg yolk curd with almond flour until you have a paste that is easy to spread.